Jach/lgame/README.md

 You can see this pattern in the example above.

-Avoiding spaghetti code can be difficult as the size of the game increases, though, so consider specific architecture beforehand to better assist in each step.
+Avoiding spaghetti code can be difficult as the size of the game increases, so consider specific architecture beforehand to better assist in each step.
 Possibly even switching to an [ECS](https://awkravchuk.itch.io/cl-fast-ecs/devlog/622054/gamedev-in-lisp-part-1-ecs-and-metalinguistic-abstraction) framework instead.
 (Or as another example, if you have thousands of things